Deep-neural-network approach to solving the ab initio nuclear structure problem: Summary

-{\it Summary.}---We have developed FeynmanNet, a deep-learning QMC approach aiming to solve the \emph{ab initio} nuclear many-body problems, and demonstrated that it can provide very accurate $^4$He,$^6$Li, and $^{16}$O ground-state energies and wave functions emerging from the LO and NLO Hamiltonians from pionless EFT.
+We have developed FeynmanNet, a deep-learning QMC approach aiming to solve the \emph{ab initio} nuclear many-body problems, and demonstrated that it can provide very accurate solutions of $^4$He, $^6$Li, and $^{16}$O ground-state energies and wave functions emerging from the LO and NLO Hamiltonians from pionless EFT.
 By introducing a well-designed backflow transformation, it outperforms the previous ANN Slater-Jastrow wave functions in not only the higher accuracy but also the nice compatibility with the Hamiltonian containing tensor and spin-orbit forces, which induce a complicated nodal surface of the wave function in the spatial and spin-isospin space.
 Compared to the conventional nuclear QMC approaches, FeynmanNet has a more favorable polynomial scaling instead of an exponential scaling.
 Moreover, the strong expressive power of the deep neural networks in FeynmanNet allows a variational approach to reach or even exceed the accuracy of diffusion Monte Carlo method and, thus, avoids the imaginary-time propagations that suffer from the severe inherent fermion-sign problem.
 Therefore, FeynmanNet is a promising \emph{ab initio} method that can accurately solve light and medium-mass nuclei.

-This work has been supported in part by the National Key R\&D Program of China (Contract No. 2018YFA0404400), the National Natural Science Foundation of China (Grants No. 12070131001, No. 11875075, No. 11935003, No. 11975031, No. 12141501), and the High-performance Computing Platform of Peking University.
+Note that the adopted Hamiltonians in the present work are based on the relatively simplified pionless EFT.
+In the future, we plan to adopt more realistic and sophisticated chiral EFT interactions.